hull-graveyard/hull-registration/README.md

   </script>
 ```

-Congratualations!
+Congratulations!
 You've just created your first component!
 Let's add it to our HTML document.

 ```html
 <div data-hull-component="wrapper"></div>